 - hospitals, nursing homes

 - non-profit organizations

-Or, to find out more about the PhD with a specialization in Clinical Psychology program is for you, please email email@example.com or call 800-825-4480.
+Or, to find out more about the PhD in Clinical Psychology program, please email firstname.lastname@example.org or call 800-825-4480.